JulyOT/JulyOT/docs/blog/2022-07-08-nanoframework-gpio-i2c-spi.md

     Check out the [1-Wire sample](https://github.com/nanoframework/Samples/blob/main/samples/1-Wire).

 > Note: devices have a different way to name pins and to set them up.
 It is important to check the default configuration especially for any STM32 devices.
 ESP32 devices can be setup dynamically.
-A nuget is available for this [nanoFramework.Hardware.Esp32](https://github.com/nanoframework/nanoFramework.Hardware.Esp32).
+A NuGet package is available for this [nanoFramework.Hardware.Esp32](https://github.com/nanoframework/nanoFramework.Hardware.Esp32).
 In that case, you would have to setup pins if they are not matching your [defaults ones](https://docs.nanoframework.net/content/esp32/esp32_pin_out.html).

 ## IoT Repository and advance bindings

 The alignment between .NET IoT and .NET nanoFramework allows code reuse between the different platforms.
-While it's not technically possible to have the exact same nuget for both as the platforms are different, reusing API and code is possible.
-A lot of work and effort has been put in place to facilitate the creation of individual nuget for almost each of the .NET IoT bindings!
+While it's not technically possible to have the exact same NuGet for both as the platforms are different, reusing API and code is possible.
+A lot of work and effort has been put in place to facilitate the creation of individual NuGet packages for almost each of the .NET IoT bindings!
 The [IoT Device repository](https://github.com/nanoframework/nanoFramework.IoT.Device) contains all the tools and the code for all the available bindings.

 .NET nanoFramework does not have *yet* Generics and does not neither have Linq and some other compromise had to be done to fit into those very little MCU.
 [This page](https://docs.nanoframework.net/content/architecture/simplifications-and-trade-offs.html) explains most of them.